igsr/1000Genomes_data_indexes/data_collections/han_chinese_high_coverage/README_han_chinese_high_coverage_datareuse_statement.md

 #Data Reuse policy

 This README refers to the data reuse policy for the Han Chinese high coverage data collection.
+If you use this data, please be sure to cite the publication by [Lan et al. ](https://academic.oup.com/gigascience/article/6/9/1/4056272), which describes the generation of the sequence data.

 ###The Han Chinese samples